Rundown of what's going on:

 After:

 Changed ficm tunes, still smokey, went to stock, a little less smoke, but still more then I'm happy with.
 I'm buying the new egr valve that sprksonu here is selling.
-Hopefully that does the trick. lease:
+Hopefully that does the trick. :please:

 I use the torque pro app.
 Yes I watch boost.
 Saw 18 or 19psi on that last video I put up.
 Not quite a full throttle run.
 I'll pay alittle more attention next time.
 I'm only looking at the boots off the turbo and into the intercooler, they look fine.
 Might check and re-tighten them.
 I could have leaned on it and not noticed.
 I would think the truck would run rough or choppy.
 I've only dealt with big boost leaks tho, blowing couplers completely off, so the car wouldn't even run.